dapangmao/django-simple-example/wagtail-bakerydemo-study.md

 ## Goodness
 - minimal lines of Python
-- only work with models.py and its corresponding HTML templates
+- only need to work with models.py and its corresponding HTML templates

 ### Blog example